 All of this sensitive information about students is just a long list of numbers to model.

-If a toxic college culture has historically led to lower grades for female students, the model will pick up on that correlation and predict lower grades for women.
+If a sexist college culture has historically led to lower grades for female students, the model will pick up on that correlation and predict lower grades for women.

 Training on historical data bakes in historical biases.
-Here the toxic culture has improved, but the model learned from the past correlation and still predicts higher grades for men.
+Here the sexist culture has improved, but the model learned from the past correlation and still predicts higher grades for men.

 Even if we don't tell the model students' genders, it might still score female students poorly.